12 Products Worth Investing in For Moving Day

 If you’ll soon be moving homes, your head is probably swirling with logistics — especially if you’re doing it yourself without movers.
 Respect!
 You’ve totally got this.

 What you could be doing is setting aside items that’ll streamline the process once it’s time to get moving and shaking.
 Here are 12 products to help you mitigate that moving day chaos.

 1. Fanny Pack (or Apron, or Tool Belt)

 We’re bringing fanny packs back — or trying to.
 Moving isn’t a day for fashion statements, so hear us out!
 Wear a fanny pack, apron, or tool belt to keep important items organized and at the ready as you need them.
 Think pens, sharpies, packing tape, labels, credit cards, checks, and more.
 Trendsetter?
 Snag one of the 7 best fanny packs to buy in 2019.

 Speaking of all things fashion, transferring your wardrobe from one closet to another without getting your clothes in a wad is always in style.
 Meet wardrobe boxes — boxes with built-in hanging bars that suspend clothing upright for easy transport.
 A 3-pack on Amazon will run you around $35, but unveiling wrinkle-free clothing in your new home?
 Priceless.

 3. Bar Soap

 We want you to put soap where?
-A bar of soap is an easy, resourceful and mess-free ways to fill wall nail holes on the go.
-Bonus: it fits nicely in a fanny pack.
+A bar of soap is an easy, resourceful, and mess-free way to fill wall nail holes on the go.
+Bonus: It fits nicely in a fanny pack.
 Set an ivory bar of soap aside to swipe over any unattended holes you discover leading up to and on moving day.